 Compensation for L5 Vertebrae Fractures

-At Estey & Bomberger, if we represent you in your case, we will hold whoever was responsible for your injuries fully accountable, and will not charge any fees unless and until we obtain compensation for you.
-To speak with an attorney about your potential case, call (800) 925-0723.
-Our staff is available 24 hours a day to discuss your case and answer your questions.
+At Estey & Bomberger, if we represent you in your case, we will hold the negligent party responsible for your injuries fully accountable, and will not charge any fees unless and until we obtain compensation for you.
+To speak with an attorney about your potential vertebra fracture injury case, call (800) 925-0723.
+Our injury attorneys represent clients nationwide and are available 24 hours a day to discuss your case and answer your questions.
+Contact us to schedule a free consultation of your case.